 Caragh M. O’Brien is the author of two wildly popular YA dystopian trilogies: “Birthmarked” and “Vault of Dreamers.”
 Read on to learn more about O’Brien’s inter-genre, many-layered journey through the world of writing and publishing! … More Powerful Trilogies and Publishing Tips: An Interview with Caragh M. O’Brien

 For those unaware, the world is ending in Exandria.
-According to Cameron Deslaurier, “EXU: Calamity: is a great way for those new to D&D to jump in…… More The End Of The World Will Be Televised: Let’s Talk Exandria Unlimited: Calamity
+According to Cameron Deslaurier, “EXU: Calamity,” a thrilling D&D actual play miniseries, is a great way to experience a full story set in the Critical Role universe without committing to hundreds of hours of watch time…… More The End Of The World Will Be Televised: Let’s Talk Exandria Unlimited: Calamity

 CW: Death, Domestic abuse This is what is most important: the ache in scraped knees.
 The crawdads scuttling among river rocks.
 The groan of pipes in your cracked kitchen sink.
 Night stealing hours.
 Ponds like meters-wide tide pools.
 Mud stealing hours.
 The leak in your bedroom ceiling, the water damage creeping outward around it.
 Threat… More “Moon-Stain and Crawdad Eater” by Charlie M. Case